transloadit/uppy/website/src/docs/dashboard.md

 permalink: docs/dashboard/
 ---

-Dashboard is a universal UI plugin for Uppy, offering several handy features:
+Dashboard is a universal UI plugin for Uppy, offering several useful features:

 - Drag and drop, paste, select from local disk / my device
 - UI for the Webcam plugin and remote sources, such as Google Drive, Dropbox, Instagram (all optional, added via plugins)